antoniomoricca/gym-reviews-nlp/README.md

 - Gensim
 - BERTopic for semantic clustering
-- Large Language Models (LLMs)
+- Large Language Model (LLM)

-Additionally, LLMs were leveraged to extract deeper insights from the review content.
+Additionally, LLM were leveraged to extract deeper insights from the review content.
 A sentiment analysis model was also used to identify reviews expressing strong negative emotions, helping to surface hidden emotional drivers of dissatisfaction.
 The project's ultimate goal is to uncover the underlying motivations behind customer dissatisfaction and propose targeted solutions to address the main issues, thereby supporting improvements in the overall member experience.

 ## Project Structure
 ### 1. Dataset Loading, EDA, and NLP Preprocessing Pipeline